KelyanDev/Homelab/cloud/README.md

 Once all these steps are done and the installation proceeded, we'll finally be able to start configure Nextcloud

-First, we'll have to prepare the folder in which we'll put the compose.yaml file.
+First, we'll have to prepare the folder in which we'll put the docker-compose.yml file.
 ```
-# Enable the service:
+# Create the directory
 mkdir -p /opt/nextcloud
 cd /opt/nextcloud

-# WIP
+# Create the docker-compose.yml file - my config file can be found at the beginning
+nano docker-compose.yml

+# Create and start the Nextcloud stack
+docker compose up -d
 ```
+Then, you can start to configure and play with your Nextcloud.
+The initial steps needs you to configure the Admin user and the database user.